akselsoft/genmenux/README.md

 REFPRG	Identifies Refresh Program that GENMENUX will create to help in the refreshing of conditional CASE and ARRAY menus.
 SYSPOP	Wraps all procedures with PUSH MENU _MSYSMENU ,POP MENU _MSYSMENU statements to preserve menu settings before a procedure is called.

-Setup/Menu Procedure Directives - all setup directives are preceded with a *:
+#### Setup/Menu Procedure Directives

+All setup directives are preceded with a *:
-{{}}	Identical functionality to {{}} in GENSCRNX.
+* {{}}	Identical functionality to {{}} in GENSCRNX.
-AUTOACT	Automatically Activates the menu after creating it.
+* AUTOACT	Automatically Activates the menu after creating it.
-AUTOHOT	Automatically adds Hot keys to top menu bar without labels.
-(ALT+ only) AUTOPOS	Allows the developer to place the menu on a line when it is being compiled.
+* AUTOHOT	Automatically adds Hot keys to top menu bar without labels.
+(ALT+ only)
+* AUTOPOS	Allows the developer to place the menu on a line when it is being compiled.
-AUTORUN	Automatically runs the menu upon completion.
+* AUTORUN	Automatically runs the menu upon completion.
-AUTO_VER	Sets up menu to be a version control menu BARHOT	Automatically adds CTRL hot keys for a menu item or submenu.
+* AUTO_VER	Sets up menu to be a version control menu
+* BARHOT	Automatically adds CTRL hot keys for a menu item or submenu.
-DEFCOMMAND_ALWAYS
+* DEFCOMMAND_ALWAYS
-DEFCOMMAND_INCLUDE	Replaces any code for Command bars with specified command.
+* DEFCOMMAND_INCLUDE	Replaces any code for Command bars with specified command.
 ALWAYS replaces every command bar.
 INCLUDE only updates any empty ones.
-DEFLIB	Defines the Default Library to be used when defining menu template objects.
+* DEFLIB	Defines the Default Library to be used when defining menu template objects.
-FOUNDATION	Automatically creates a FOUNDATION READ at the bottom of the menu file.
+* FOUNDATION	Automatically creates a FOUNDATION READ at the bottom of the menu file.
-FOXMNX	Defines the Menu Template File.
+* FOXMNX	Defines the Menu Template File.
-HIDE	Hides the Menu while the MPR file is being run so menu pads won't distract the user.
+* HIDE	Hides the Menu while the MPR file is being run so menu pads won't distract the user.
-INCLIB	Defines the Default Library to be used when retrieving menu template objects.
+* INCLIB	Defines the Default Library to be used when retrieving menu template objects.
-INSSCX	Inserts a DO .MPR call within a screen file.
+* INSSCX	Inserts a DO .MPR call within a screen file.
 Also allows you to call the menu from within a MODAL screen and preserve the original menu settings.
-LINE	Places the menu at line specified.
+* LINE	Places the menu at line specified.
 This should be a numeric value.
 Be warned under Windows!
-LOCATION	Allows you to set the location of the menu in relation to the current menu (REPLACE, APPEND, BEFORE or AFTER) instead of having to identify it under Menu Options.
+* LOCATION	Allows you to set the location of the menu in relation to the current menu (REPLACE, APPEND, BEFORE or AFTER) instead of having to identify it under Menu Options.
-MENUCOLOR	Adds the COLOR clause setting to the DEFINE MENU statement if one is present in the MPR file.
+* MENUCOLOR	Adds the COLOR clause setting to the DEFINE MENU statement if one is present in the MPR file.
-MENUNAME	Renames the default _MSYSMENU menu name in the MPR file to whatever is specified.
+* MENUNAME	Renames the default _MSYSMENU menu name in the MPR file to whatever is specified.
 This does not have to be in quotes.
 If it is, the quotes are stripped from the word.
-MNXDRV0-5	Identifies Driver x for the MNX file MPRDRV1-2	Identifies MPR drive for the MPR object file NOACT	Removes the statement ACTIVATE MENU _MSYSMENU from the MPR file.
+* MNXDRV0-5	Identifies Driver x for the MNX file
+* MPRDRV1-2	Identifies MPR drive for the MPR object file
+* NOACT	Removes the statement ACTIVATE MENU _MSYSMENU from the MPR file.
-NOAUTO	Removes the statement SET SYSMENU AUTOMATIC from the MPR file.
+* NOAUTO	Removes the statement SET SYSMENU AUTOMATIC from the MPR file.
-NOBAR	Removes the BAR statement.
+* NOBAR	Removes the BAR statement.
 Usually only required if renaming menu.
 Be warned under Windows!
-NOGEN	Does not generate the MPR file
+* NOGEN	Does not generate the MPR file
-NOLOC	Removes the LOCFILE statement from the MPR file.
+* NOLOC	Removes the LOCFILE statement from the MPR file.
-NOMARGIN	Removes the MARGIN clause from the MPR file.
+* NOMARGIN	Removes the MARGIN clause from the MPR file.
-NOSHADOW	Removes the SHADOW clause from the MPR file.
+* NOSHADOW	Removes the SHADOW clause from the MPR file.
-NOXGEN	Does not process any GENMENUX directives.
+* NOXGEN	Does not process any GENMENUX directives.
-NOXTHERM	Removes the GENMENUX Extended Thermometer in favour of the traditional FoxPro.
+* NOXTHERM	Removes the GENMENUX Extended Thermometer in favour of the traditional FoxPro.
-PADCOLOR	Changes the Default Menu Pad color from color Scheme 4 to whatever number is specified.
+* PADCOLOR	Changes the Default Menu Pad color from color Scheme 4 to whatever number is specified.
 No quotes please!
-POPCOLOR	Changes the Default Menu Popup color from color Scheme 4 to whatever number is specified.
+* POPCOLOR	Changes the Default Menu Popup color from color Scheme 4 to whatever number is specified.
 No quotes please!
-REFPRG	Identifies Refresh Program that GENMENUX will create to help in the refreshing of conditional CASE and ARRAY menus.
+* REFPRG	Identifies Refresh Program that GENMENUX will create to help in the refreshing of conditional CASE and ARRAY menus.
-SELECTBAR	Changes the ON BAR statements to ON SELECTION BAR.
+* SELECTBAR	Changes the ON BAR statements to ON SELECTION BAR.
-SELECTPAD	Changes the ON PAD statements to ON SELECTION PAD.
+* SELECTPAD	Changes the ON PAD statements to ON SELECTION PAD.
-SKIP_AUTO	Automatically calls the program specified by *:SKIP_REDIRECT in the Cleanup snippet of the menu.
+* SKIP_AUTO	Automatically calls the program specified by *:SKIP_REDIRECT in the Cleanup snippet of the menu.
-SKIP_REDIRECT	Moves all of the SKIP statements into the specified program.
+* SKIP_REDIRECT	Moves all of the SKIP statements into the specified program.
-SYSDEFAULT	Makes the Menu become the FoxPro default by adding the line SET SYSMENU NOSAVE to the bottom of the MPR file.
+* SYSDEFAULT	Makes the Menu become the FoxPro default by adding the line SET SYSMENU NOSAVE to the bottom of the MPR file.
-SYSPOP	Wraps all procedures with PUSH MENU _MSYSMENU ,POP MENU _MSYSMENU statements to preserve menu settings before a procedure is called.
+* SYSPOP	Wraps all procedures with PUSH MENU _MSYSMENU ,POP MENU _MSYSMENU statements to preserve menu settings before a procedure is called.
-VERTICAL	Makes a menu orientation vertical instead of horizontal starting at a particular location.
+* VERTICAL	Makes a menu orientation vertical instead of horizontal starting at a particular location.
-WINDOW	Allows you to place a menu within a window and define the window within the MPR with specific window definition clauses.
+* WINDOW	Allows you to place a menu within a window and define the window within the MPR with specific window definition clauses.

+#### Comment Directives
-Comment Directives - all Comment directives are preceded with a *:
+All Comment directives are preceded with a *:

-{{}}	Identical functionality to {{}} in GENSCRNX.
+* {{}}	Identical functionality to {{}} in GENSCRNX.
-ARRAY	Makes a menu popup definable by an array instead of within the MPR file.
+* ARRAY	Makes a menu popup definable by an array instead of within the MPR file.
 Good for dynamic menus.
-BARHOT	Automatically adds CTRL hot keys for a menu item or submenu.
+* BARHOT	Automatically adds CTRL hot keys for a menu item or submenu.
-CASE	Adds or removes a menu bar when a general condition is not met.
+* CASE	Adds or removes a menu bar when a general condition is not met.
-CLAUSE	Identifies any additional settings for a DEFINE BAR statement.
+* CLAUSE	Identifies any additional settings for a DEFINE BAR statement.
-COLOR	Allows you to designate a Color Pair setting for a particular menu item.
+* COLOR	Allows you to designate a Color Pair setting for a particular menu item.
 Under Windows and Macintosh, allows you to identify color by name.
-COLORSET	Allows a specific color scheme setting for a particular menu item.
+* COLORSET	Allows a specific color scheme setting for a particular menu item.
-DEFOBJ	Defines the current menu pad/procedure as a menu object in the menu template file.
+* DEFOBJ	Defines the current menu pad/procedure as a menu object in the menu template file.
-DEFPOPIF	Makes the definition of a menu popup conditional if the menu popup already exists.
+* DEFPOPIF	Makes the definition of a menu popup conditional if the menu popup already exists.
 This has no effect on the options of the popup but will speed up the running of the MPR file.
-DELETE	Removes menu pad prior to calling GENMENU DELOBJ	Removes menu pad prior to calling GENMENU but AFTER initial GENMENUX directives has processed.
+* DELETE	Removes menu pad prior to calling GENMENU
+* DELOBJ	Removes menu pad prior to calling GENMENU but AFTER initial GENMENUX directives has processed.
-FONT	Identifies a FONT setting for the menu bar.
+* FONT	Identifies a FONT setting for the menu bar.
-GENIF	Removes a menu pad or bar from the MNX file during compilation if condition is not met.
+* GENIF	Removes a menu pad or bar from the MNX file during compilation if condition is not met.
-IF	RELEASES a menu PAD or BAR if condition is not met IGNORE	Tells GENMENUX to ignore the menu or the pad for GENMENUX processing.
+* IF	RELEASES a menu PAD or BAR if condition is not met
+* IGNORE	Tells GENMENUX to ignore the menu or the pad for GENMENUX processing.
-INSOBJ	Inserts a menu object from a menu template file.
+* INSOBJ	Inserts a menu object from a menu template file.
-KEYLAB	Identifies a variable to replace the KEY LABEL setting.
+* KEYLAB	Identifies a variable to replace the KEY LABEL setting.
-MESSAGE	Adds a message clause to the menu definition.
+* MESSAGE	Adds a message clause to the menu definition.
 This replaces the FPW's message clause.
 The message must be enclosed in quotes unless it is a variable.
-PADNAME	Identifies a particular name to a menu pad without having to go into Menu Options.
+* PADNAME	Identifies a particular name to a menu pad without having to go into Menu Options.
-PADPOS	Defines the menu pad at a particular row and column.
+* PADPOS	Defines the menu pad at a particular row and column.
-POPCOMMAND	Adds the line ON SELECTION POPUP for each popup using POPFILES or POPFIELD, the expression must be a valid FoxPro command.
+* POPCOMMAND	Adds the line ON SELECTION POPUP for each popup using POPFILES or POPFIELD, the expression must be a valid FoxPro command.
 Quotes ARE NOT STRIPPED from the expression.
-POPFIELD	Allows for a popup of fields matching the file spec matching the expression.
+* POPFIELD	Allows for a popup of fields matching the file spec matching the expression.
 Quotes are not needed and if used, will return the text instead of the field.
-POPFILES	Allows for a popup of files matching the file spec matching the expression.
+* POPFILES	Allows for a popup of files matching the file spec matching the expression.
 Quotes are ignored in the expression as per standard FoxPro behaviour
-POPNAME	Identifies a particular name to a menu popup without having to go into Menu Options.
+* POPNAME	Identifies a particular name to a menu popup without having to go into Menu Options.
-POPPOS	Defines the menu popup at a particular row and column.
+* POPPOS	Defines the menu popup at a particular row and column.
-POPPRECOMMAND	Identifies a particular command to be run before a popup is defined.
+* POPPRECOMMAND	Identifies a particular command to be run before a popup is defined.
 For use with the POPFIELD and POPFILES directives only.
-POPTITLE	Identifies a particular title for a menu popup.
+* POPTITLE	Identifies a particular title for a menu popup.
-PREDEF	Places a command BEFORE the DEFINE BAR statement occurs.
+* PREDEF	Places a command BEFORE the DEFINE BAR statement occurs.
-SYSPOP	Wraps all procedures with PUSH MENU _MSYSMENU ,POP MENU _MSYSMENU statements to preserve menu settings before a procedure is called.
+* SYSPOP	Wraps all procedures with PUSH MENU _MSYSMENU ,POP MENU _MSYSMENU statements to preserve menu settings before a procedure is called.
-TRNTXT	Translates Text within a procedure file.
+* TRNTXT	Translates Text within a procedure file.